-icon $\frac{1}{4}$ in the instrument cluster.
-Both the "sliding car" icon $\frac{1}{3}$ and the "sliding car off" icon $\frac{1}{44}$ in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check.
-The "sliding car" icon $\frac{1}{44}$ may illuminate (flash) during certain driving situations which cause the AdvanceTrac[®] system to operate.
-If the "sliding car" icon $\frac{1}{44}$ illuminates steadily, have the system serviced by an authorized dealer immediately.
-If equipped with a message center, the vehicle will also indicate a failure with the AdvanceTrac[®] system.
+The stability control light and the stability control off light located in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check.
+The stability control light may illuminate (flash) during certain driving situations which cause the AdvanceTrac® system to operate.
+If the stability control light illuminates steadily, have the system serviced by an authorized dealer immediately.
+If equipped with a message center, the vehicle will also indicate a failure with the AdvanceTrac® system.